jnickelsen/jnickelsen.github.io/aboutme.md

 - I love cats
 - my favourite cheese is feta
 - my mum calls me Jessica but the rest of the world calls me Jess.
-Everywhere official I'm still a Jessica, just to make things confusing!